gwjackson/Acute_Appy_Risk_Score/README.md

 There are only 2 dependencies for this, Python 13.x and wxPython 4.x.
 No 'packaging' at this point yet, planning to figure that out.

-Original creation date 06/21/2026

 It very much use as is and at your own risk.

+06/21/2026; Original creation date

-Not fully functional yet - but coming soon 06/29/2026
+06/29/2026; Not fully functional yet - but coming soon

-Fairly functional for now; still have to build in the menu system; 07/07/2026
+07/07/2026; Fairly functional for now; still have to build in the menu system;

+07/19/26; Have the citations menus added, but the AAFP link to the primary article issue just not accessing the website???

 comments appreciated (be kind)